watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 ## Background

-This is a starter kit for accessing the Google "Custom Search" JSON API.
-The "Custom Search" API allows search over a website, collection of websites or the world wide web using the [Google Programmable Search Engine](https://developers.google.com/custom-search/docs/overview) which is a configurable search that allows you to customize search features based on your use-case.
+This is a starter kit for accessing the Google Custom Search JSON API.
+This API allows search over a website, collection of websites or the world wide web using the [Google Programmable Search Engine](https://developers.google.com/custom-search/docs/overview), which is a configurable search that allows you to customize search features based on your use-case.

 The OpenAPI spec in this starter kit includes the following endpoints: